- SUPPORT US

 Admission to Merola is based on talent rather than financial ability; Merola pays all tuition, housing and travel expenses for each of its participants and also grants them a living stipend during their intensive training in San Francisco.

 A financially independent organization which operates in close collaboration with San Francisco Opera Center and San Francisco Opera, the Merola Opera Program was founded in 1957 and named for San Francisco Opera’s first general director, Gaetano Merola.
-Over the course of more than half a century, Merola has nurtured such talents as Sylvia McNair, Anna Netrebko, Patricia Racette, Ruth Ann Swenson, Joyce DiDonato, Carol Vaness, Deborah Voigt, Susan Graham, Dolora Zajick, Brian Asawa, Gary Lakes, Kurt Streit, Jess Thomas, Rolando Villazón, Thomas Hampson, Patrick Summers and numerous other opera luminaries.
+Over the course of more than half a century, Merola has nurtured such talents as Anna Netrebko, Patricia Racette, Ruth Ann Swenson, Joyce DiDonato, Carol Vaness, Deborah Voigt, Susan Graham, Dolora Zajick, Brian Asawa, Rolando Villazón, Thomas Hampson, Stuart Skelton, Patrick Summers and numerous other opera luminaries.